pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 - `Optimistic Sync Design` - Optimize the State Sync protocol by parallelling requests and computation with pre-fetching and local caching

-- `Block Chunk Design` - Update the singe block-by-block to be able to receive and provide multiple blocks per request.
+- `Block Chunk Design` - Update the single block-by-block to be able to receive and provide multiple blocks per request.

 - `Block Stream Design` - Update the Block by Block design to stream blocks via a WebSocket from a single connectable peer.